actionml/docs.actionml.com/ur_advanced_tuning.md

 There may even be cases where we know things that could be considered candidates for the primary indicator/event&mdash;for instance in video recommenders is it better to use the fact that the user started a video, watched 20% of a video or 90%?
 In point of fact we have seen cases where for a given dataset each of these was strongest and by a significant margin.
 This is a great case where we use cross-validation testing.

 ## <a id="mapk"></a>MAP@k
 To determine this we start with a tool for measuring the relative predictive strength of a given indicator type.
 This, relies on cross-validation tests.
 Some of the tuning examples above can also be tested this way but others cannot.
-For instance Randomization will always give lower MAP@k results but is also universally good when measuring using with A/B testing.
+For instance Randomization will always give lower MAP@k results but also gives lift A/B testing.
 That said MAP@k is a good way to test predictive strength of indicator types.

-See MAP@k testing for a discussion of this testing technique.
+ActionML maintains a repo for MAP@k testing but the tool is meant for data scientists who know Python and Spark so is provided as-is with not direct support from us, read it and use it in this spirit in our [analysis-tools](https://github.com/actionml/analysis-tools) repo.